 Chihiro Art Museum Tokyo ちひろ美術館・東京

-Chihiro Art Museum Tokyo is a museum featuring original paintings by Chihiro Iwasaki and other picture book artists from around the world.
-There is also Chihiro’s restored atelier, a store, a café, a “Children’s Room” with a nursing room, and a library with 3,000 picture books from around the world.
+At the Chihiro Art Museum Tokyo, original artworks by Chihiro Iwasaki and international picture book artists adorn the galleries.
+Visitors can explore Chihiro’s restored atelier, browse through a store, relax in the café, and explore the “Children’s Room” equipped with a nursing area and a library housing 3,000 picture books from around the globe.

 Find out more about Chihiro Art Museum Tokyo here on Google maps.